 Glazing Area: the facade glazing area facing each direction (not including wall area).
 This will be populated automatically if a geometry plugin is used, or can manually be edited to complete the geometry profile.
 Read more about geometry glazing requirements here.

-Glazing U-Value: This measures how effective is your glazing assembly is as an insulator.
-Lower U-value means higher insulation which ultimately leads to energy savings.
+Glazing U-Value: This measures how effective your glazing assembly is as an insulator.
+A lower U-value means higher insulation which ultimately leads to energy savings.

 Glazing SHGC: Solar Heat Gain Coefficient for the glass.
 The higher the SHGC value more heat space will receive.
 SHGC value varies from 0 to 1.